camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 ## Upgrading Camunda Helm chart

-For upgrading Camunda Helm chart from one release to another, visit the [Camunda Platform 8 Helm upgrading page](upgrade.md).
+For upgrading Camunda Helm chart from one release to another, perform a [Helm upgrade](upgrade.md).

 ## General notes